Welcome to our federation.

 CLF became a Teaching School in 2011 and a Maths Hub in 2014.
 These designations formed the basis of what is now the CLF Institute, an overarching hub for training and research, allowing us to share more strategies and ideas to raise the quality of education for the children in our academies.
 In September 2016 we will be opening a School-Centred Initial Teacher Training (SCITT) provision, where we will train and accredit teachers for both our academies and the wider education sector in the South West.

-We are looking for a passionate and inspiring qualified Key Stage 5 English Teacher who can offer an additional subject in Media Studies to join our supportive and talented team a ...
+We are looking for a passionate and inspiring Admin Assistant (Clerk) to join our supportive and talented team.
+We are a growing organisation, looking for professional and ambitio ...

 Here at the Cabot Learning Federation (CLF), we like to celebrate.
 We celebrate exam results, collaboration, achievement, innovations and new ideas; we celebrate the determination of our students; we celebrate the amazing role played by staff; and we celebrate the efforts and successes of our team.
 We celebrate the small achievements and the big.
 But far from being self-congratulatory, we are always looking to learn, to improve education and to make a positive difference for students and their families.
 And that's where you come in.